bodo-ai/Bodo/docs/docs/integrating_bodo/front_end.md

 ### Bodo version of the Taxi Pickup App

-To run the app using Bodo, we will use the same process as running the app on an [IPyParallel cluster][ipyparallelsetup].
 For this app, we want to visualize all the data, so in the Bodo version of this function, we disable automatic data distribution using the `returns_maybe_distributed` flag, and use `bodo.gatherv` to gather all the data onto a single process: